Thailand

 • What are the drug laws in Thailand?

 Thailand has strict drug laws, despite some recent changes regarding cannabis.
-While cannabis and CBD products are decriminalized for personal use, public consumption is still illegal, and regulations are frequently updated.
+Cannabis was decriminalized in 2022 but sharply restricted again in 2025: it is now legal only for medical use with a Thai prescription, and recreational use is prohibited.
+The rules keep changing, so check the current situation before you travel.
 Possessing or trafficking other recreational drugs like ecstasy, cocaine, or heroin carries severe penalties, including lengthy prison sentences and even the death penalty.
 Do not assume your home country's rules apply, and avoid any involvement with illegal substances.

 • Can I vape in Thailand?